mattwparas/iems308qasystem/README.md

 `find_percentages.py` - helper functions to find percentages (source code taken from HW3)

 `final_report.pdf` - Report containing Executive Summary and general report info

+`articles.csv` - CSV file with all of the articles sorted by day